 - The emergency numbers are free and available 24h/24.

 - The transport costs for urgent medical assistance are at the expense of the person who is transported.
 The amount is determined by a royal decree and is indexed every year.
 The National Institute for Health and Disability Insurance (RIZIV) can reimburse part of the costs through your health insurance or national health insurance organization.
-For further information you can contact your health insurance company or your national health insurance organization and surf to the following websites:
+For further information you can contact your health insurance company or your national health insurance organization and surf to the following website: